Genesis Noir

 Developer: Feral Cat Den | Publisher: Fellow Traveller | Release Date: 2021 | Genre: Adventure / Indie | Website: Official Website | Purchase: Steam

-As strange as the story sounds it is even more surreal in action.
-Genesis Noir is essentially a point & click adventure that sees No Man dipping in and out of pockets of time spread across the Big Bang.
+As strange as the story sounds, it is even more surreal in action.
+Genesis Noir is essentially a point-and-click adventure that sees No Man dipping in and out of pockets of time spread across the Big Bang.
 His overarching goal is to collect golden springs that will eventually allow him to destroy creation.
-However, as grandiose as this may sound, it essentially boils down to completing a couple of tactile puzzles in each area while marveling at the noir-style visuals.
-Unfortunately, this means that some players will love it and just go with the flow while others expecting something a little more traditional will more than likely end up confused and frustrated.
+However grandiose as this may sound, it essentially boils down to completing a couple of tactile puzzles in each area while marveling at the noir-style visuals.
+Unfortunately, this means some players will love it and go with the flow, while others expecting something a little more traditional will likely end up confused and frustrated.

 One of the most striking elements of Genesis Noir is the visuals.
-The game makes use of copious shades of black, blue, gray, and white for each scene and the result is as striking as it is stylish.
-The animations are fairly simple, but the constantly changing camera angles, dreamlike environments, and unique transitions make it all seem even more impressive.
+The game uses copious shades of black, blue, gray, and white for each scene, and the result is as striking as it is stylish.
+The animations are relatively simple, but the constantly changing camera angles, dreamlike environments, and unique transitions make it seem even more impressive.
 The game is split into fourteen chapters, each tackling a different theme or period in time.
-The developers of Genesis Noir are very good at using very simple visuals to convey epic concepts, so if you get drawn into this game prepare for quite a few mind-blowing moments.
-On the other side of the coin, some players might also find the game to be pretentious.
-From a technical standpoint, the only visual options are three preset quality options, the option to enable or disable Vsync, and the ability to choose the resolution.
+The developers of Genesis Noir are very good at using very simple visuals to convey epic concepts, so if you get drawn into this game, prepare yourself for quite a few mind-blowing moments.
+On the other hand, some players might also find the game pretentious.
+From a technical standpoint, the only visual options are three preset quality options, turning Vsync on or off, and choosing the resolution.

-The controls are very straightforward and mostly involve moving No Man around the various scenes and clicking or dragging items to interact with them.
+The controls are very straightforward and mainly involve moving No Man around the various scenes and clicking or dragging items to interact with them.
 We found that using the WASD keys works best for moving No Man while the mouse is reserved for interactions.
-Often these interactions are as simple as popping bubbles, plucking petals from flowers, spinning planets, or playing a Simon-Says style duet with a bass player.
+Often, these interactions are as simple as popping bubbles, plucking petals from flowers, spinning planets, or playing a Simon-Says-style duet with a bass player.
 The puzzles are not exactly taxing, so half the challenge is often figuring out what the game expects from you.
-It is impossible to do anything wrong or die, though, so players are free to poke and prod at everything.
-The game doesn’t really have an inventory system like traditional point & click adventures either and while you might return to certain locations there’s never any real backtracking required.
+It is impossible to do anything wrong or die, so players are free to poke and prod at everything.
+The game doesn’t really have an inventory system like traditional point-and-click adventures either, and while you might return to specific locations, there’s never any real backtracking required.

-Genesis Noir is certainly not a game that can be faulted for its scope or its imagination.
+Genesis Noir is certainly not a game that can be faulted for its scope or imagination.
 No Man might be putting together the components of a Japanese tea ceremony in one chapter and then fiddling around with the controls of an electron supercollider in another.
-It is these surreal elements and never knowing where you might end up next that makes the game so compelling to play.
-The puzzles generally feel more like short mini-games so there is nothing here that is taxing enough that players will be stuck for too long.
+These surreal elements, along with never knowing where you might end up next, make the game compelling to play.
+The puzzles generally feel more like short mini-games, so nothing here is taxing enough that players will be stuck for too long.
 However, especially towards the end, some puzzles perhaps repeat too many times, which can feel like the run-time is being padded a bit.

 System Requirements